App-Impact-Labs/ISSUE-EfCorePropertyCalledWithWrongPropertyName/README.md

 # ISSUE-EfCorePropertyCalledWithWrongPropertyName
-Example of issue with Entity Framework Core 3.1.1.
+Example of code that generates a bug "EF.Property called with wrong property name" with Entity Framework Core 3.1.1.